Upsilon Sigma Phi: Inter-fraternity brawl and group chat leaks

-On September 20, 1969, Upsilon member Roland Perez was killed by members of the rival Beta Sigma fraternity.
+On September 20, 1969, Upsilon member Rolando S. L. Perez was killed by members of the rival Beta Sigma fraternity.
 It was the first publicly documented fatality of a fraternity "rumble" (brawl) in the University of the Philippines, prompting UP president Salvador P. Lopez to issue stringent regulations affecting university organizations, and suspended both the Upsilon Sigma Phi and Beta Sigma fraternities.

 On June 18, 2015, Quezon City police arrested five Upsilon members after allegedly mauling three rival fraternity members and leading police in a brief car chase while fleeing.
 The five members were released on June 24, 2015, upon posting bail of each on frustrated homicide charges, and each for illegal possession of ammunition.

 On November 14, 2018, rival fraternities Upsilon Sigma Phi and Alpha Phi Beta were recorded on campus CCTV in a brawl.
 The incident prompted campus authorities to tighten security within the UP system and a statement of condemnation from Diliman chancellor Michael Tan and UP president Danilo Concepcion, himself an Upsilon member.
-The same month, screenshots of a Facebook Messenger group chat of alleged Upsilon members containing misogynistic and discrimantory messages was leaked via Twitter.
+The same month, screenshots of a Facebook Messenger group chat of alleged Upsilon members containing misogynistic and discriminatory messages was leaked via Twitter.
 The fraternity was again censured by Concepcion as "reprehensible and totally unacceptable" language.